Syndics of the Drapers' Guild

 The guild commissioned this portrait and it hung in their guildhall, the Staalhof (nl), until 1771.

-The painting is used on the packaging of Dutch Masters cigars.
-The painting is also seen on the wall in H. G. Wells' house in the opening sequence of The Time Machine.
+The painting is used on the packaging of Dutch Masters brand cigars.
+The painting is also seen on the wall in H. G. Wells' house in the opening sequence of the 1960 film The Time Machine.
 The painting has a prominent part in Jeffrey Archer's 2019 book "Nothing Ventured".
+It is used on the cover of the book titled 'The Company: A Short History of a Revolutionary Idea' by John Micklethwait and Adrian Wooldridge.
+The painting plays an important role in Zadie Smith's book On Beauty, in which one of the main characters, Howard Belsey, is a Rembrandt scholar.